hyzcn/learning-to-teach/README.md

 # Current implementation & TODO
 - [x] support cifar10.
 - [ ] Reproduce the results on cifar10.
 (On going, training)
-- [ ] Check some details of the paper (not sure yet.)
-- [ ] Use it to pre-train the policy on Caption task.

 # Dataset:
 First download splitted dataset.